Girls ECNL – Elite Clubs National League

 Please see the Tryouts / Girls Team Expectations page for information on the current season.

-MTA fields a Girls ECNL team at all ages included in the league:
+MTA fields an ECNL team at all ages in the league:

 • U13